stripe-archive/flow-to-typescript-codemod/README.md

 This project uses the [MIT license](LICENSE).

+## Thanks

+Thank you to the developers at Pinterest for [contributing some patches](https://github.com/stripe-archive/flow-to-typescript-codemod/pull/7) from their migration!

 ## ✨ Contributing

 This project is not being actively maintained.
 Please feel free to fork this repository to add changes as needed.
 Every migration will have some different patterns that need special logic, so it would be hard to maintain any general purpose tool for this task.
+That said, if you complete a migration and would like to contribute some work back feel free to open a PR and we'll look at it if we have time.
+Thanks!

 If you have questions about this code or our migration, you can reach out to members of our team: